haskellfoundation/tech-proposals/proposals/0000-specify-dump-json.md

    - required by the schema
  - `"code"` corresponding to the change in this [proposal](https://github.com/haskellfoundation/tech-proposals/blob/main/proposals/accepted/024-error-messages.md) and the above `DiagnosticCode` in typeclass `Diagnostic`
    -  this is required by the schema but is allowed to have a value of `null`.
 The hope is that once all diagnostics officially have error codes, this can be required and nonnullable, but that will happen once `diagnosticCode` itself doesn't return a `DiagnosticCode` wrapped in a `Maybe`
- - `"hints"` corresponding to the above `[GhcHint]`
-   - While these are required by the schema, `[]` is an allowed value
-   - The schema itself doesn't validate at all what these may be, only that they are themselves objects.
-In my view, the best way to handle them is to output a JSON-ified version of the type `GhcHint`.
-Any attempt to specify them more than that will result in spiraling complexity and a required update every time the `GhcHint` type changes.
-Another alternative is to just remove them from the output and only present suggestions as they are rendered in the `message`.
  - `"message"` corresponding to `DecoratedSDoc` of `diagnosticMessage`
    - this is required by the schema, and is the actual string output produced at the command line